btwq97/Racing/README.md

 # Race Car
 Retro style race car game.
 This is a game in progress.
 ## About
-Runs in Windows VS Code.
+Runs in Ubuntu VS Code.
 ## DEPENDENCIES
 Tested with Ubuntu 18.04
 1. Install.